 In the interest of public safety and protection of sensitive resources, DCR has instituted a trail riding permit program for the use of All Terrain Vehicles (ATVs) and Off Highway Motorcycles (OHMs) on designated motorized trails at Pittsfield State Forest, October Mountain State Forest, and Beartown State Forest.
 All ATV and OHM riders will be required to secure a free daily riding permit before using OHV trails.
 The Off Highway Vehicle (OHV) permit program is intended to facilitate communication with OHV riders, help us to better manage motorized use and improve safety of both motorized and non-motorized trail users.
-OHV trails may be open for ATV and OHM use as early as May 1st to November 24th , 2013 depending on local trail conditions.
+OHV trails may be open for ATV and OHM use as early as May 1st through the last Sunday of November depending on local trail conditions.
 Please call each forest before visiting to find out when trails open or visit: Off-Road Vehicles

 1) How do I get a permit for use of ATV/OHM trails?

-The easiest and most convenient way to get a permit is to reserve in advance (up to 60 days) beginning May 1, 2013 by calling (413)358-2172 or via email at Pittsfield.ATVfirstname.lastname@example.org This central reservation system will issue permits for Pittsfield State Forest, October Mountain State Forest and Beartown State Forest.
-Reservations must include the operator's name, address and contact information as well as the type of vehicle and OHV registration number.
-Permits can also be obtained in person at each forest beginning May 1, 2013, from 9AM - 4PM seven (7) days per week.
+The easiest and most convenient way to get a permit is to reserve in advance (up to 60 days) beginning May 1, 2014 by calling (413)358-2172 or via email at email@example.com This central reservation system will issue permits for Pittsfield State Forest, October Mountain State Forest and Beartown State Forest.
+Reservations must include the operator's name, address, phone # or email, date Of birth, Year/Make/Model of Machine, MA OHV registration number, and ATV Safety Course Certification # for any operators under 18.
 Please call each forest for permit pick up locations.

 2) Where do I need a permit to ride my ATV/OHM on DCR properties?